CV GIANCARLODINARDO.6@GMAIL.COM

 Learning

-High hook rate, lower set rate.
-Different buyer stage from the winner.
+High CTR, lower set rate.
+Reached an earlier buyer stage than the problem-aware formats.

 Tested